We can help you in your language! Please let us know if you need an interpreter or a document translated into your language — at no cost to you.

 • If the person cannot provide a full written translation in time, ask to meet with a school staff person and an interpreter to have the document orally translated, with enough time for you to take notes.

-If you have questions, or need help getting interpretation or translation, contact:
+If you have additional questions, or need help getting interpretation or translation, contact:

 These Are Your Rights!